cayusmatias/OracleDBManager/README.md

 Antes de usar a classe **OracleDBManager**, você precisa configurar suas credenciais e informações de conexão.
 Isso é feito através de um arquivo **.env** e baixar a wallet de credencial.

+Before using the **OracleDBManager** class, you need to set up your credentials and connection information.
+This is done through a **.env** file and downloading the credential wallet.

 ### Wallet Autonomous Database Oracle

 Antes de utilizar a classe OracleDBManager, é essencial que você baixe a "wallet" de credenciais do banco de dados Oracle.
 A "wallet" é um conjunto de arquivos fornecidos pela Oracle que contém informações de segurança e configuração necessárias para estabelecer uma conexão segura.
 Ela é disponibilizada como um arquivo ZIP.
 Após o download, extraia o conteúdo desse arquivo ZIP na pasta **Wallet_Oracle** localizada no diretório raiz do projeto.

+Before using the **OracleDBManager** class, it's essential that you download the Oracle database's credential "wallet".
+The "wallet" is a set of files provided by Oracle that contains the necessary security and configuration information to establish a secure connection.
+It's made available as a ZIP file.
+After downloading, extract the contents of this ZIP file into the **Wallet_Oracle** folder located in the project's root directory.

 ### Criando o arquivo **.env**